tothemoon-org/extension-blocks/spec.md

 transactions.

-Extension blocks leverage several features of BIP141, BIP143, and BIP144 for transaction opt-in, serialization, verification, and network services, and as such, the extension block includes nearly all features of the said BIPs.
+Extension blocks leverage several features of BIP141, BIP143, and BIP144 for transaction opt-in, serialization, verification, and network services.
 This specification should be considered an extension and modification to these BIPs.
 Extension blocks are _not_ compatible with BIP141 in its current form, and will require a few minor additional rules.

 Extension blocks maintain their own UTXO set in order to avoid interference with the existing UTXO set of non-upgraded nodes.
 This is a tricky endeavor,